-The trend for surfing the web via a mobile phone and tablet are not slowing down, so it’s imperative that your website is designed for these devices.
+The trend for surfing the web via a mobile phone and tablet is not slowing down, so it’s imperative that your website is designed for these devices.

 Companies need to ensure that all of their digital content is optimised to provide a great user experience on mobile phones and tablets, while also catering for desktops and laptops.
 This is often referred to as ‘responsive design’.

-The two quickest ways to test is to browse your website using a phone and a tablet and submitting the web address into Website Grader.
+The two quickest ways to test are to browse your website using a phone and a tablet and submit the web address to Website Grader.

 Website Testing on a Mobile Device